-- Brighton railway station has regular direct Thameslink trains from London Blackfriars, St Pancras, Bedford and Cambridge plus Southern Trains from Victoria (about 65 minutes, advance tickets from £5 each way).
+- Brighton railway station has regular direct Thameslink trains from London Blackfriars, St Pancras, Bedford and Cambridge plus Southern Trains from Victoria (about 65 minutes).

 2. Have some great food

 Make sure you have time to explore the quirky cafes and lovely network of narrow shopping streets that are part of what makes a day out in Brighton such an adventure.
-The shops here are treasure troves of vintage and unusual items: clothes, records, whole foods and jewellery.
-When you’re ready for refreshments, there are lots of great options.
+The shops here are treasure troves of vintage and unusual items: clothes, records, wholefoods and jewellery.
+And when you’re ready for refreshments, there are lots of great options.

 - The colourful Curry Leaf cafe in Ship Street serves up Indian street food at lunch times as well as thalis, dosas and delicately spiced curries in the evenings.
-They’ve got plenty of veggie and vegan options and have made impressive commitments to reducing waste too.
-There’s a new branch in Kemptown and even a kiosk at the station – very handy for a train journey, especially on a cold day when sarnies seem a bit bleak, and the packaging is all compostable.
+They’ve got plenty of veggie and vegan options and have made impressive environmental commitments too – the packaging is all compostable.
+There’s a new branch in Kemptown and a kiosk at the station – very handy for a train journey, especially on a cold day when sarnies seem a bit bleak.

 - The veggie/vegan Wai Kika Moo Kau in pedestrianised Kensington Gardens is five minutes’ walk from the railway station and serves sustaining all-day breakfasts in a cheerful setting.